 This breakthrough development also means that publishers are now able to add the Altmetric donut badges to their book and chapter pages.

-Taylor and Frances were first to go live with this across their Routledge Handbooks Online Platform in Spring 2016.
+Taylor & Frances were first to go live with this across their Routledge Handbooks Online Platform in Spring 2016.

 The addition of Scopus citation data in June enabled subscribers of the Institutional and Publisher platforms to view Scopus citation counts alongside altmetrics data for journal articles, making it easier to compare and contrast the academic and broader engagement.